 Today is Thiruvonam.
 So, let me bring you something special.
-For south Keralities, boli is an integral part of Kerala Sadya, served along with Vermicilli payasam or Rice Paal payasam.
-This sweet yellow colour boli is quite common in southern Kerala, while it’s unfamiliar to most of Malabar people who serve yellow boondi with Palada or Vermicilli payasam for Kerala Sadyas.
-In rare occasions, boondi is also served in south Kerala sadyas.
-Boli which resembles a pappadam is yellow in colour (because of yellow colour added) is a good combo for Palada or any type of kheers.
+For South Keralites, boli is an integral part of Kerala Sadya, served along with Vermicelli payasam or Rice Paal payasam.
+This sweet yellow colour boli is quite common in southern Kerala, while it’s unfamiliar to most of the Malabar people who serve yellow boondi with Palada or Vermicelli payasam for Kerala Sadyas.
+In rare occasions, boondi is also served in South Kerala sadyas.
+Boli, which resembles a pappadam, is yellow (because of the yellow colour added) and is a good combo for Palada or any type of kheers.
+Also read: Okkarai – Chana Dal & Jaggery-based Tamil Nadu Diwali Sweet Recipe.

-Boli & Vermicilli Payasam – An integral part of Thiruvananthapuram Sadya
+Boli & Vermicelli Payasam – An integral part of Thiruvananthapuram Sadya

+Yes, you heard it right.
 Boli is not at all a Kerala dish.
-It’s a Tamil Nadu sweet, mostly made by Brahmins, but accepted by Kerala people for its taste and aroma.
-It requires a lot of dedication and hard work to prepare bolis, and you may need to try at least 2-3 times to make your bolis perfect.
+It’s a Tamil Nadu sweet, mostly made by Brahmins, but accepted by Malayalis for its taste and aroma.
+It needs a lot of dedication and hard work to prepare bolis, and you may need to try at least 2-3 times to make your bolis perfect.
 But your hard work is paid, because it’s a very delicious sweet that can be used as a snack as well.
-Its variant is stuffed boli and both are good.
-So, let me provide you the recipe of Thiruvananthapuram Sadya’s own boli.
-Also read: Complete dishes of Thiruvananthapuram Sadya.
+Its variant is stuffed boli, and both are good.
+So, let me provide you with the recipe of Thiruvananthapuram Sadya’s own boli.
+Also read: Complete dishes of Thiruvananthapuram Sadhya.

 Ingredients to prepare Boli: